About

 Jim Bates, 165th Photo Signal Company

-On D-Day 1944, my grandfather, Jim Bates, parachuted into Normandy with the 82nd Airborne Division as a combat photographer with the 165th Photo Signal Company.
+On D-Day 1944, my grandfather, Jim Bates, parachuted into Normandy with the 82nd Airborne Division as a combat photographer with the 165th Photo Signal Company — reportedly in the second plane over the drop zone, the generals wanting photographers on the ground first.
 He went on to film the Battle of the Bulge, the liberation of a concentration camp, and — most famously — the Cologne tank duel, some of the most famous tank battle footage of World War II.
 He received the Bronze Star and Purple Heart for his service.

 Jim's story is told in Adam Makos' New York Times bestseller Spearhead — his footage became the book's cover art — and in the Scenes of War documentary produced by the Pikes Peak Library District, where he tells his story in his own words — including a remarkable encounter with President Franklin D. Roosevelt.

-His son — my father — ran the Bamberger's photo studio for Macy's for decades, shooting catalog and commercial photography.
+His son — my father — ran the Bamberger's photo studio for Macy's for decades, shooting catalog and commercial photography with large-format cameras.
 I grew up surrounded by cameras, lights, and the smell of darkroom chemicals.

-Before I came back to photography, I spent 35 years in the insurance industry — at MassMutual, MetLife, and Manulife Financial — leading marketing teams, driving product strategy, and navigating the kind of large-scale organizational change that comes with major acquisitions.
-As head of life product marketing I was involved in the product design and development process and served as a company media spokesperson, quoted in the Wall Street Journal, Fox Business, and Business Insider.
+Before I came back to photography, I spent 35 years in the insurance industry — at MassMutual, MetLife, and Manulife Financial — as head of life product marketing, leading teams, driving product strategy, and navigating the kind of large-scale organizational change that comes with major acquisitions.
+I was involved in product design and development and served as a company media spokesperson, quoted in the Wall Street Journal, Fox Business, and Business Insider.
 I led the MassMutual acquisition of MetLife's agency distribution, and our team's work earned patents and was featured in national television advertising.

-For the last decade I've worked as a leadership consultant and executive coach at Bates Communications (now part of BTS), writing about remote leadership and specializing in executive presence and team effectiveness.
+For the last decade I've worked as a leadership consultant and executive coach at Bates Communications (now part of BTS), writing on leadership effectiveness — including a piece for The Enterprisers Project — and specializing in executive presence and team effectiveness.
 I hold an MBA from Boston University's Questrom School of Business and a BS from New York University.
 I'm a certified Bates ExPI™ coach — the same executive presence framework I used to coach C-suite leaders is what I bring to understanding how presence translates through the camera lens.
+Read more about how the ExPI works →

 Executive Headshots